Cong must focus on over 200 seats, take 'backseat' where regional parties formidable: Tejashwi | Politics

 Asked about Prashant Kishor's talks with the Congress, Yadav asked if any agency or individual made grassroot leaders such as Lalu Prasad, Sharad Pawar, Nitish Kumar, Mulayam Singh, Chaudhary Charan Singh and Shibu Soren.

 ''Yes, data management teams/agencies help you to evaluate.
-Such exercises help you to manage the election/campaign at a micro level.
-However, you can't do much if you don't have committed and ideology driven cadre at booth level,'' he said.
+They help you to manage the election/campaign at a micro level.
+However, you can't do much if you don't have an ideology driven cadre at booth level,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)